 Please see our Learning Resource page on our website.

 Once we have assessed your application and made arrangements for you to visit the school (if possible), a decision will be made and you will be informed of the outcome in writing.
-If you are offered a place at the school, a deposit of EURO 1,000 per day student must be paid by the date stated in the offer letter in order to secure your place.
+If you are offered a place at the school, a non-refundable deposit of EURO 1,000 per student must be paid by the date stated in the offer letter in order to secure your place.
 Please request our current fee schedule for your information.

 Applications for future years can be sent to be kept on record until they are processed for that relevant year.
 An acknowledgement letter will be sent upon receipt and you will be contacted nearer the time regarding entry.

 Sutton Park School is committed to building a co-educational and international learning community.
 Applications are welcomed from all parts of Ireland, UK, mainland Europe and from all other nations.
 Approximately 30% of our students are from an international background, representing twenty two different nationalities.

 The school enjoys a close relationship with a number of International placement agencies and guardians who organise host family accommodation in the locality.

 Sutton Park School follows the Irish curriculum in both the junior and secondary divisions.
 In the senior school we follow the Junior Cycle from Years 1 – 3.
 All subjects are examined at the end of this cycle.
 The 4th Year is a Transition Year.
 The Leaving Certificate takes place in the last two years of the Senior Cycle – Years 5 and 6.